abdel-habib/IBSR18-brain-tissue-segmentation/README.md

 ! cd nnUNet; pip install -e .
 ```

-To check the gpu and controller you can run `nvidia-smi` or our custom python script on the [notebook](dl_part/unnet_segmentation.ipynb).
+To check the gpu and controller you can run `nvidia-smi` or our custom python script `check_gpu()`.
 The output should look like this of both commands:

 ```